 Sally Churchill BA (Hons), MSc, MBACP

-Since 2015, I have gained much experience in bereavement counselling volunteering for the UK's largest bereavement charity.
+Since 2015, I have gained much experience in counselling through volunteering for the UK's largest bereavement charity.
 I counselled men and women who found life very traumatic after the death of a special person.
-Listening closely to such individuals, I supported them closely along their journey to 'recovery' where they could begin to revive their wellbeing, interests, and even simple 'pleasure' observing nature.
+Listening closely to such individuals, I supported them closely along their journey to 'recovery' where they could begin to revive their wellbeing, interests, and even simple 'pleasures' such as observing nature.

-Most importantly, while everything you speak about will be held in confidence, my approach is intentionally non-judgemental.
-In this way, I hope you will feel able to express your feelings and improve your strength to cope with life’s obstacles - and even regain life’s joys.
+Most importantly, you have a 'voice’ speaking to me while everything you speak about will be held in strict confidence.
+My approach is intentionally non-judgemental.
+In this way, I hope you will feel able to express your feelings and improve your strength to cope with life’s obstacles - and even find a way to regain life’s joys.

 As an Integrative Counsellor, I have gained knowledge and experience of using several different counselling approaches which I find as a useful resource to meet the particular needs of individual clients.